Natural gas guide

 Environmental impact of natural gas

-Despite being a fossil fuel, natural gas is considered a relatively clean option because it causes comparatively little carbon dioxide contamination in our shared environment.
-Conventional heating oil, for example, emits a quarter more CO2 than natural gas.
+Despite being a fossil fuel, natural gas is considered a relatively clean option because it causes comparatively little carbon dioxide contamination in our the environment.
+Conventional heating oil, for example, emits 25 % more CO2 than natural gas.
 Natural gas also scores highly in terms of extraction.
 This is because the joint extraction of crude oil and natural gas causes fewer emissions and energy consumption.
-However, this does not apply if fracking, a rather new method of extraction that is notorious for being environmentally unfriendly, is used.
+However, this does not apply if fracking, a rather new method is used.
+This method is said to be dangerous to the environment.

 Natural gas itself is a non-toxic gas.
 It is also not considered a substance hazardous to water.